Financial Ratio Analysis

-Financial ratio analysis is very helpful in understanding much more about the accounts & businesses.
+Financial ratio analysis is conducted to learn more about the accounts and businesses.
 Ratio analysis is useful in ascertaining the profitability of a company.
+It is useful in ascertaining the profitability of a company.
 The ability of a company to repay the liabilities is also determined from analyzing its financial ratio.
-Moreover the working performance of the company is looked to check whether it has performed well in the current year as compared to the previous year.
+Moreover, the working performance of the company is looked to check whether it has performed well in the current year as compared to the previous year.
 Comparison between the performances of different competitors is made through their financial ratio analysis.

-There are different types of financial ratios covers in financial ratio analysis representing different aspects of the company’s abilities & potentials.
+There are different types of financial ratios covered in financial ratio analysis representing different aspects of the company’s abilities & potentials.
 These are

 - Liquidity Ratios

-Liquidity ratios is the type of financial ratios that contain set of ratios that describe the liquidity potential of the company.
-Liquidity financial ratios has further two types.
+Liquidity ratios is the type of financial ratios that contain a set of ratios that describe the liquidity potential of the company.
+These ratios have further two types:

 - Current Ratio